bbauska/W3Cx-2of5/README.md

 -   [Caniuse and MDN compatibility data collaboration](https://hacks.mozilla.org/2019/09/caniuse-and-mdn-compat-data-collaboration/)

-### What is W3C?
+<h3>What is W3C?</h3>

-###  As steward of global Web standards, W3C's mission is to safeguard the openness, accessibility, and freedom of the World Wide Web from a technical perspective.
+<h4>As steward of global Web standards, W3C's mission is to safeguard the openness, accessibility, and freedom of the World Wide Web from a technical perspective.</h4>

 W3C's primary activity is to develop protocols and guidelines that ensure long-term growth for the Web.
 The widely adopted Web standards